kunle009/FoundationDesign/README.md

 1. Create a free python package that can analyse and design pad foundation,combined footing foundation, pile foundation and raft foundation design.

-2. Create the web app for the structural design of foundations.
+2. Create a comprehensive web app for the structural design of foundations.

 ## Functionality and usage